Speech-Language Therapy

 Toddler:

-• Your child is not babbling with a variety of sounds by 1 year of age
+• Your child is not babbling using a range of sounds by around 12 months

-• Your child uses fewer words than other children their age
+• Your child uses fewer words than expected for their age

-• Your child is difficult to understand by others
+• Your child is difficult for others to understand

 School-age:

-• Your child has difficulty playing with others or making friends
+• Your child has difficulty playing with others or forming friendships

-• Your child has difficulty using full and increasingly complex sentences
+• Your child has difficulty using full or increasingly complex sentences

 • Your child has difficulty following multi-step instructions

-• Your child is reluctant to communicate with their peers or less familiar family members
+• Your child is reluctant to communicate with peers or less familiar family members

-• Your child shows signs of stuttering past the age of 3 years
+• Your child shows signs of stuttering beyond the age of three

-• Your child is experiencing difficulties with written language skills
+• Your child is experiencing difficulties with reading, writing, or other written language skills

 “Great communication begins